davidklaing/davidklaing.github.io/library/all-books.md

 * Taleb, The Black Swan (2007)
 * Thaler, Nudge (2008)
 * Thiel, <a id="thiel-zero-to-one" class="internal-link" href="/thiel-zero-to-one/">Zero to One</a> (2014)
+* Thomas & Turner, Clear and Simple as the Truth (1994) ★
 * Thoreau, Walden (1854)
 * Tolkien, The Hobbit (1937)
 * Tolkien, The Lord of the Rings (1955)